dziper/ECE227Tonnetz/README.md

 		- This gives us `n` graphs (assuming song is `n` measures)
 	- Look at the first quarter note of each measure, and encode their relationships with surrounding notes in a graph
 		- This gives us `4` graphs for the entire song (maybe easier to compare with other songs)
+		- Need to find what's the tempo of the sone, and divide the csv file into sections of measure.
+What if there are more than four notes been played in one measure.

 ### Graph Analysis